leier/tsc/README.md

-## Welcome to the Time Series Challenge documentation!
+## Welcome to the Time Series Challenge Documentation!

 ---